JesusGuti/Javascript/Midudev Projects/0x-wordle-clone/README.md

 - Create validations for keyboard events
     - Enter keyboard ✅
     - Erase keyboard ✅
-- Animation when a letter is written
+- Animation when a letter is written ✅
-- Animation when a letter is erased
 - Animations when the word is completed
+- Add Win event
+- Add game over event
+- Add definition of the word modal
+-